Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger: Evolution Equations and Methods

-where $A$ and $B$ are random numbers such that $-1<A,B<1$, and $a\ne b$.
-For the flux moment, we implement the same perturbation as the energy density moment using flux factors $\delta\mathbf{F}_{ab}(\mathbf{x}) = \delta E_{ab}(\mathbf{x})(\Sigma_c N_{cc}\mathbf{f}_{cc})/(\Sigma_c N_{cc})$, implying the off-diagonal components for $E$ and $\mathbf{F}$ are correlated.
+where $-1<A,B<1$, and $a\ne b$.
+For the flux moment, we implement the same perturbation as the energy density moment using flux factors $\delta\mathbf{F}_{ab}(\mathbf{x}) = \delta E_{ab}(\mathbf{x})(\Sigma_c N_{cc}\mathbf{f}_{cc})/$ $(\Sigma_c N_{cc})$, implying the off-diagonal components for $E$ and $\mathbf{F}$ are correlated.
 Analogous expressions exists for the anti-neutrino moments.
 For the PIC method, we give the density matrices $\varrho$ nonzero off-diagonal components with the same $10^{-6}$ scaling and randomization for {\it each} particle and each off-diagonal element in each cell.
 If we calculate the energy density for the PIC method using Eq.\ \eqref{eq:mom_0}, we would expect the incoherent sum for $\delta E_{ab}$ to be reduced by $\sqrt{n}$ for $n$ particles per cell.
 As a result, we expect different behavior between the moment and PIC methods due to a different initialization of $\delta E_{ab}$.
+Note that we see identical behavior with smaller perturbations since the perturbations grow exponentially.